pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Unsubscribe

-Unsubscribes from specific channels; socket closes only when no channels remain.
+- For single channel, leaves the channel and closes the socket.
+- For multiplexed channels, removes specified channel(s); socket remains until none left.

-- Unsubscribing from all channels resets last timetoken and may cause gaps.
+Caveat: Unsubscribe from all resets timetoken and may cause gaps.

 ### Method(s)